 The right way to fix the P0420 code depends on exactly where in your system it originates.
 Once you’ve verified the P0420 code was not given in error, fixing it likely means repairing or replacing one of the following components:

 Looking for visual damage is one way to identify the faulty component, but not every issue will be visible.
-Since this trouble code can point to so many components, a certified mechanic should examine your car before you replace anything.
+Since this trouble code can point to so many components, a certified mechanic should examine your car before replacing anything.

 Proper maintenance of your exhaust system is the best way to avoid P0420 trouble codes (and the associated, sometimes costly, repairs).
 Here are some simple tricks to maintain the health of your catalytic converter.